YigalMevaser/ea-bot/README.md

 - `!test` - Send a test RSVP message (development only)
 - `!clearcache` - Clear the contacted guests cache
 - `!sendrsvpforce` - Send RSVP to all guests, ignoring cache
+- `!eventdate` - Show event date and messaging schedule

+### Utility Scripts

+The bot includes several utility scripts for monitoring and maintenance:

+- **health-check.js**: Checks if the bot is running properly and can restart it if needed
+  - Run with: `npm run health`
+  - Can be scheduled on Railway.app to run periodically

+- **connection-monitor.js**: More detailed connection monitoring for diagnostics
+  - Run with: `npm run monitor`
+  - Logs comprehensive connection details

+- **bot-wrapper.js**: Launches the bot with automatic restart on crash
+  - Run with: `npm run wrapper`
+  - Best for local deployments where you want continuous uptime

+- **check-deps.sh**: Verifies required dependencies are installed
+  - Run with: `npm run check`
+  - Automatically installed before the bot starts

 ### Guest Interaction